abarichello/bfheroesFesl/README.md

 The default value is "bfwest-server.fesl.ea.com".
 The default port is 18270 for the game client and 18051 for the game server.

-Communication over this connection is encrypted using TLS.
-By default, the game client/server checks the FESL server TLS certificate and disconnects if it does not match a preset EA certificate.
+Communication is encrypted using TLS.
+By default, the game checks if the TLS certificate and disconnects if it does not match a preset EA certificate.
 This check can be disabled using a patch to executable.
 (See Appendix: "FESL certificate patch") After the patch, the game client/server will accept more but not all certificates.